If you have or are ever to lose one or more teeth, it is likely that you wish to replace them.

 Using an implant to retain and essentially hold the denture in place allows those with implant retained dentures to eat and live life more confidently as they are less likely to move.

-It is worth noting an implant may be used as a temporary measure within orthodontics.
+It is worth noting a mini implant may also be used as a temporary measure within orthodontics.
 They are referred to here often as TAD’s, which is short for Temporary Anchorage Devices and are used to help align teeth.

 Who can have mini implants?